jairoevaristo/Project-NLW_3/README.md

 ## Getting started

 1- Navigate to the backend folder and type the command `yarn` to install the dependencies.
-2 - Type the command `yarn dev` to turn on the server 3- Navigate to the frontend folder and type the command `yarn` to install the dependencies.
+2 - Type the command `yarn dev` to turn on the server.
+3- Navigate to the frontend folder and type the command `yarn` to install the dependencies.
-4 - Type the command `yarn start` to run the ReactJs application 5- Navigate to the mobile folder and type the command `yarn` to install the dependencies.
+4 - Type the command `yarn start` to run the ReactJs application.
+5- Navigate to the mobile folder and type the command `yarn` to install the dependencies.
 6 - Type the command `yarn start` to run the React Native application using the expo.